 What Is the Statute of Limitations for Product Liability in Florida?

-Florida gives you four years to move forward with a claim in most product liability claims.
+Florida gives you two years to move forward with a claim in most product liability claims.
 Florida Statutes § 95.11 contains the regulations for the statute of limitations in these cases.

 This statute of limitations means that if you experience an injury caused by a defective product in December 2022, you have until December 2026 to move forward with your insurance claim.
 If you go past this time limit, you lose some of your legal options to secure compensation.

 For a free legal consultation, call (239) 334-3933

 Does Florida Have a Separate Statute of Limitations for Wrongful Death Claims?